Introduction: Why Verbal Fluency Matters for Adults

 Why Verbal Fluency Training for Adults is Important

-Many people assume that verbal fluency is a natural ability, but in reality, it’s a skill that can be strengthened through practice.
-Training is especially important for:
+Many people believe verbal fluency is a natural ability—something you either have or don’t.
+In reality, it’s a skill that can be developed at any age.
+Training is especially valuable for:

 Benefits of Verbal Fluency Training